Use Discipline to give instructions, not punishment

 Give affection freely and frequently

-VII.
+VIII.
 Care for yourself and your spouse

 Take personal time